AndreRdz7/365DaysOfCodingJournal/README.md

 **Today's Progress**: Solved LeetCode daily challenge, problem 95, a two pointer/sort approach, that my first thought was a count sort, but then I re-read the problem and it stated that only 3 different numbers can be in the container, always 0,1 and 2, so if statements are enough to solve the problem efficiently.
 Tried to debug the compilers homework, spent hours and hours and got the conclusion that the tree wasn't build correctly, part of my fault for not noticing it earlier.

-**Link to Work / References** : I feel so bad, like really really bad, the only thing that relieves me is that this is almost over.
+**Thoughts** : I feel so bad, like really really bad, the only thing that relieves me is that this is almost over.

+**Link to Work / References** :

 - [LeetCode](https://leetcode.com/)
 - [Compiler](https://github.com/AndreRdz7/Tarea5)